zhangxin00/segscope/README.md

 | Amazon t2.large (Xen)  | Intel Xeon E5-2686   | Linux 5.15.0    |
 | Amazon c5.large (KVM)  | Intel Xeon 8275CL    | Linux 5.15.0    |

- **Note** The enhanced Spectral attack relies on the UMONITOR/UMWAIT instructions that are only available on Intel latest core processors (Tremont and Alder Lake).
+ **Note:** The enhanced Spectral attack relies on the UMONITOR/UMWAIT instructions that are only available on Intel latest core processors (Tremont and Alder Lake).
 Please refer to [mwait](https://github.com/cispa/mwait) for more details.

 ## Materials